Speaking conditions

 140char. bio

-Critical designer and UX researcher, Marie-Cécile practices & teaches design in line with the challenges of Anthropocene with common-futures.org.
+Critical designer and UX researcher, Marie-Cécile practices & teaches design in line with the challenges of the Anthropocene.

 Topics